 Kashmiri menu for wintertime festivities in December can’t be complete without the finger-licking fish curry Muji Gaad.
 It may appear similar to the popular Malabar Matthi curry in Southern India and Sri Lankan cuisine.
 But except for containing fish, the two are vastly different.

 Sauteed fish filets are the principal part of the curry.
-But no less important are the strips of radish that are fried and added to the pot alongside numerous spices.
+But no less important are the strips of radish fried and added to the pot alongside numerous spices.

-Cook the fish with everything else until the gravy thickens and your hot, appetite-provoking Muji Gaad is now ready.
+Cook the fish with everything else until the gravy thickens, and your hot, appetite-provoking Muji Gaad is ready.

 What differentiates Shab Deg from hundreds of other Kashmiri juicy meat dishes?
 One notable feature is how considerably long it takes to cook.
 “Shab” and “Deg” mean “night” and “cooking pot”, respectively.
 Logically, a whole night is necessary to cook the meat until very tender.

-Therefore, In the past, it was usually mothers who were patient enough to make this stew.
-Shab Deg was then a hearty stew to keep people warm in the cold winter when food was difficult to get.
+Therefore, in the past, mothers were usually the only patient enough to make this stew.
+Shab Deg was a hearty stew to keep people warm in the cold winter when food was difficult to get.
 Sharing the rich stew with loved ones and neighbors was a hallmark of the community spirit.

-14. Nadru Ke Kebab – Lotus Root Kebab
+14. Nadru Ke Kebab – Lotus Stem Kebab

 Are Kashmiri snacks good?
 The answer is a big no because the correct word to describe them is “perfect”.
 Allow me to present a worthy opponent of famed French fries, the irresistible and gluten-free Nadru Ke Kebab.